 Southern California (USC) in Los Angeles.
 After finishing his studies he moved to New York where he started working as a Software Engineer

 for Banco Santander at the New York headquarters.

-While working at the bank, Reinoso opened an event company (The Spaniards NYC) where he organized the most popular European events in the best venues of the city.
+While working at the bank, Reinoso opened an event company where he organized the most popular European events in the best venues of the city.
 Following his passion for hospitality and gastronomy culture he couldn’t find true Spanish cuisine in New York, so he decided to seek out one of the top Spanish chefs and open Andanada on the Upper West Side.